We’ve all got opinions

-The third connection to “We Live As We Dream, Alone” is noted by Dooley’s citing30 of Garry Mulholland,31 between the song’s sense of estrangement and Margaret Thatcher’s famous quip in an interview five years later, that people
+The third connection to “We Live As We Dream, Alone” is noted by Dooley’s citing29 of Garry Mulholland,30 who draws a parallel between the song’s sense of estrangement and Margaret Thatcher’s famous quip in an interview five years later, that people

 Months later she issued it as a statement, itself of interest given what we’ve discussed above:

-Dooley then quotes34 from Situationist Guy Debord, the final interconnection:
+Dooley then quotes33 from Situationist Guy Debord, the final interconnection:

 What binds the spectators together is no more than an irreversible relation at the very center which maintains their isolation.
-The spectacle reunites the separate, but reunites it as separate.35
+The spectacle reunites the separate, but reunites it as separate.34

 Of course, Mitchell could be relegated to the same bag as Weller, but her comment remains a critique of capitalism.
-(For a thoughtful critique of ideology, not out of line with what Dooley presents, see a concise introduction by Chad Kautzer, who first introduced me to it.42)
+(For a thoughtful critique of ideology, not out of line with what Dooley presents, see a concise introduction by Chad Kautzer, who first introduced it to me.41)

 Pastel Palette, Hard Harmonics